Why live in University of Auckland Accommodation?

 Key Facts

-• We guarantee you a bed in our Accommodation for your entire degree – whether you study with us for three years or more – undergraduate and postgraduate levels.
+• You can live in University of Auckland Accommodation for your entire degree – whether you study with us for three years or more – undergraduate and postgraduate levels.

-• First-year residents in our Accommodation statistically perform better than non-residents, 3% with a higher pass rate and 20% with higher ‘A’ grades.
+• First-year residents in University Accommodation statistically perform better than non-residents, 3% with a higher pass rate and 20% with higher ‘A’ grades.

 • We offer a wide range of Accommodation scholarship opportunities to help you with your cost of living.